The Lost World: Jurassic Park (film score)

-The Lost World: Jurassic Park (Original Motion Picture Score) is the film score to the 1997 film of the same name composed and conducted by John Williams, and orchestrated by Conrad Pope and John Neufeld.
+The Lost World: Jurassic Park (Original Motion Picture Score) is the film score to the 1997 film of the same name composed and conducted by John Williams, performed by the Hollywood Studio Symphony and was orchestrated by Conrad Pope, John Neufeld, Dennis Dreith, Marian Mayer and Vince Bartold.
 Unlike most sequel scores written by Williams, the composer did not reprise much musical material from the original film in the series, Jurassic Park, but instead developed a wildly different style and a new set of motifs for the different location, cast, and darker tone of the second Jurassic Park film.
 The two primary themes written for Jurassic Park are quoted only a few times in The Lost World.
 Director of the film Steven Spielberg felt Williams' work on the sequel was superior to his work on the first Jurassic Park film.

 Themes

 For this score, Williams largely avoided using the three major themes he had written for Jurassic Park.
 Quiet strains of the so-called "island fanfare" ("Journey to the Island") are occasionally heard, with one scene even including a more robust statement copied note-for-note from the Jurassic Park cue "Jurassic Park Gate".
 The full version of "Journey to the Island" is not heard until the film's final scene and end credits.
-A full version of the original "Theme from Jurassic Park" was recorded for the film but was notably much faster and was cut from the final product, only available on the soundtrack.
+A full version of the original "Theme from Jurassic Park" was recorded for the film but was cut from the final product, only available on the soundtrack.
 However, a shorter piano rendition can be heard during Hammond's speech in the final scene.